pevzner/RepData_PeerAssessment1/PA1_template.md

 **Mean**: 10766.19
 **Median**: 10765

 The mean and median are almost identical for this distribution.
-The histogram shows the daily variation; there are a few spikes in activity in mid to late November.
+The histogram shows that on a typical day, this person makes between 10,000 and 15,000 steps -- this range has by far the highest frequency.
+The red line on the histogram represents the mean.

 ## What is the average daily activity pattern?
 We compute the average number of steps for each interval across all days, then make a time-series plot of that data.
 Then we get the interval with the maximum number of steps, and add a line to the plot indicating this.